ferhatacikalin/Laravel-React-Docker-News-App/README.md

+This project is a news aggregator website with user authentication, article search and filtering, personalized news feed, mobile-responsive design, built using Laravel and React.js, and Dockerized for easy deployment.

 ## Usage
 1. **Install Docker:**  Make sure you have Docker installed on your machine.
 You can download and install Docker from the [official website](https://www.docker.com/get-started) .